Rina Sawayama – ‘SAWAYAMA’ review

 ‘Bad Friend’, a soaring slice of earnest pop, sees the star grapple with feelings of guilt about falling out of touch with a close mate: “Don’t ask me where I’ve been / Been avoiding everything / ‘Cause I’m a bad friend”.
 And then there’s ‘Dynasty’, a song about intergenerational pain that was inspired by her parent’s divorce.
 “I’m a dynasty / The pain in my vein is hereditary” she reveals over lavish instrumentals that echo like a church service.

 From the raucous nu-metal to glittering R&B, ‘SAWAYAMA’ is an honest, genre-exploding self-portrait.
-Drawing on every aspect of her identity, Sawyama creates an expansive musical account of her personal history, all bolstered by her impressive experimental song-writing techniques.
+Drawing on every aspect of her identity, Sawayama creates an expansive musical account of her personal history, all bolstered by her impressive experimental song-writing techniques.
 And on top of that, she’s somehow managed to make nu-metal sound effortlessly cool.

 Details